google/concourse-resources/repo/README.md

   *Be careful!
 This is an advanced feature that can break the resource!*
   (See: `repo init --help` and `repo sync --help`.)

+* `git_cookies`: A string containing cookies in "Netscape cookie file format" (as supported by libcurl) to be used for git connections.
+Usually used for authentication.
+(See: `http.cookieFile` in `git config --help`.)

 ## Behavior

 ### `check`: Check for new revisions.